vincaslt/bookaquest/user-script/README.md

 - into html elements (by passing in element id to render the form in)
 - as a modal popup, and a button that calls it.

+# Structure

+- src - contains the booking widget application
+- lib - contains the script that the client uses